cong-lab/daisy_analysis/README.md

 # prt_analysis
-Analysis scripts and notebooks used in the PRT manuscript
+Analysis scripts and notebooks used in the manuscript "A Machine Learning Optimized Cas12a Barcode System Enables Recovery of Single-Cell Lineages and Transcriptional Profiles"